 - 2 teaspoons fresh lemon thyme chopped

-Line a 10 x 22cm (or close to) loaf tin with baking paper.
-Make sure you the piece of baking paper is large enough that you can fold it back over the terrine.
-Then layer with prosciutto slices as shown in the photos below.
-You will only use around 12-14 slices to line your tin with.
-Once you have lined your tin and you are happy with coverage, chop up the remainder of the prosciutto to go in the terrine.
+- Line a 10cm x 22cm (4" x 9") loaf tin (or close to) loaf tin with baking paper.
+Make sure the piece of baking paper is large enough that you can fold it back over the terrine to cover the top.